 When a plasma confined in a tokamak is heated to high temperatures, it is susceptible to anomalous transport of heat, particles, and momentum \cite{Hillesheim_2012, doyle2007plasma, garbet2004physics, garbet2010gyrokinetic}, which are caused by various small-scale instabilities driven by temperature and density gradients \cite{doyle2007plasma,international2012iaea, garbet2010gyrokinetic, garbet2004physics}.
 This is responsible for degrading the confinement of plasmas, which increases the capital costs of the fusion device \cite{Wade2021-ug}.
 Hence, it is important to understand turbulent transport in any fusion device.

-The Energy iNNovation (ENN) XuanLong-50U (EXL-50U) spherical tokamak, an upgraded version of the ENN XuanLong-50 (EXL-50), was built by the ENN Energy Research Institute in China to advance vital technologies for proton-boron fusion in spherical tokamaks \cite{ENNroadmap}, with its main parameters shown in Table \ref{parameters_tokamak} \cite{SHI_2025}.
+The Energy iNNovation (ENN) XuanLong-50U (EXL-50U) spherical tokamak, an upgraded version of the ENN XuanLong-50 (EXL-50), was built by the ENN Energy Research Institute in China to advance vital technologies for proton-boron fusion in spherical tokamaks \cite{ENNroadmap}, see Table \ref{parameters_tokamak} for its main parameters \cite{SHI_2025}.
 The EXL-50U tokamak was designed with a small aspect ratio to improve plasma confinement \cite{ENNroadmap}.
-Two reasons explain this improvement.
+There are two reasons for this improvement.
 First, a smaller aspect ratio results in greater toroidicity \cite{Kaye2021-ty, ShiBingren_2003} --- defined by the inverse aspect ratio \cite{ShiBingren_2003} --- which reduces areas with bad curvature in the tokamak \cite{Kaye2021-ty}.
-Secondly, the smaller aspect ratio in spherical tokamaks results in larger $E\times B$ shearing compared to that present in conventional tokamaks \cite{Kaye2021-ty}.
-These two effects suppress electrostatic drift wave instabilities at the ion and electron scales \cite{Kaye2021-ty}, improving confinement.
-However, simulation results predicting ion and electron-scale transport do not always correspond to experimental observations \cite{Howard}.
-Cross-scale simulations that resolve both ion and electron contributions have shown that ion-scale turbulence can be indirectly amplified by electron-scale turbulence through sub-ion-scale structures \cite{Maeyama,Maeyama_2017}, significantly reducing confinement.
-Hence, it is crucial to understand cross-scale turbulent interactions in spherical tokamaks like the EXL-50U via well-resolved experimental measurements of electron and ion-scale turbulence.
+Secondly, the smaller aspect ratio in spherical tokamaks results in greater $E\times B$ shearing than in conventional tokamaks \cite{Kaye2021-ty}.
+These two effects suppress electrostatic drift-wave instabilities at the ion and electron scales \cite{Kaye2021-ty}, thereby improving confinement.
+However, simulation results predicting ion- and electron-scale transport do not always agree with experimental observations \cite{Howard}.
+Cross-scale simulations that resolve both ion and electron contributions have shown that ion-scale turbulence can be indirectly amplified by electron-scale turbulence through sub-ion-scale structures \cite{Maeyama, Maeyama_2017}, significantly reducing confinement.
+In this study, we aim to understand cross-scale turbulent interactions in spherical tokamaks such as the EXL-50U through well-resolved experimental measurements of ion-scale turbulence and, in certain cases, the lower end of electron scale turbulence.
+Hence, this DBS potentially enables the investigation of cross-scale turbulent interactions.
 Furthermore, EXL-50U uses proton-boron fusion, which requires ion temperatures to be much higher than electron temperatures \cite{ENNroadmap}.
-This regime is expected to yield novel and potentially rich turbulence physics that warrants careful experimental investigation.
-One such technique is Doppler backscattering (DBS), a diagnostic used to measure turbulence in many tokamaks and stellarators worldwide \cite{Hennequin_ToreSupra, TJ-II,EAST, HL-2A,d-three-d,EAST2, LHD, TCV, MCU,LHD2,Carralero2021,globusM}.
-DBS is able to measure flows \cite{pratt2022comparison} and density fluctuations of intermediate length scales, usually 1 $\lesssim$ $k_{\perp}\rho_{s}$ $\lesssim$ 10, where $\rho_{s}$ is the deuterium ion sound gyroradius.
-Furthermore, it can measure turbulent fluctuations in the core of the plasma, which is challenging.
+This regime is expected to yield novel and potentially rich turbulence physics that warrant careful experimental investigation.
+One such technique is Doppler backscattering (DBS), a diagnostic used to measure turbulence in many tokamaks and stellarators worldwide \cite{Hennequin_ToreSupra, TJ-II, EAST, HL-2A, d-three-d, EAST2, LHD, TCV, MCU, LHD2, Carralero2021, globusM, rhodes:2022:design, shi:2023:mastu, macwan:2024:nstx, conway:2025:plasma}.
+DBS is able to measure flows \cite{pratt2022comparison} and density fluctuations of intermediate length scales, usually 1 $\lesssim$ $k_{\perp}\rho_{s}$ $\lesssim$ 10, where $\rho_{s}$ is the deuterium ion sound gyroradius, which depends on electron temperature.
+Furthermore, it can measure turbulent fluctuations in the plasma core, which is challenging.